 Personal or corporate name of the director Profile José Luis del Valle Doblado He has a Mining Engineering degree from the Universidad Politécnica de Madrid and a degree in Nuclear Engineering from the Massachusetts Institute of Technology (MIT), as well as an MBA from Harvard University.
 He started his professional career in the banking sector where he has accumulated more than 35 years of experience.
 Likewise, he has held various posts in the energy sector, where he has performed diverse relevant jobs in companies like Iberdrola or Gamesa Corporación Tecnológica.
 He is presently the non-Executive Chairman of Wizink Bank and Chairman of Lar España, as well as an independent board member of Ocaso Seguros.
 José Wahnon Levy He has a Business Administration and Management degree from the Universidad de Barcelona, and a Law degree from the Universidad Complutense de Madrid as well as a Masters in PMD89 (Program for Management Development).
 He started his career at Pricewaterhouse Coopers, a firm of which he became a partner in 1987, responsible for the financial institutions division between 1975 and 2003 and for the auditing division from 2003 until he left in 2007.
 He has also served as director of various entities tied to the Deposit Guarantee Fund.
 Ramón Sotomayor Jáuregui He has an in Industrial Engineering degree from the University of Portsmouth and an MBA from Rutgers University.
 He started his professional career at Ercross España and subsequently joined the Thyssenkrupp Group where he served in various posts, including that of CEO for the south of Europe, Africa and the Middle East, from 2011 to 2015.
 He also served as independent director of various companies including Velatia and Levantina Natural Stone.
 Josep Piqué Camps Holds Bachelor's and Doctorate degrees in Business and Finance from the University of Barcelona and a Law degree from same university.
-He has served as Professor Economic Theory since 1984 and has been Principal Economist of the Study Service of "la Caixa".
+He has served as Professor Economic Theory since 1984 and has been Principal Economist of the Study Service of "Ia Caixa".
 In the public sector, he has served as Minister of Industry and Energy, Ministry Spokesperson, Minister of Foreign Affairs and Minister of Science and Technology, as well as representative and Senator at the Spanish Parliament and the Catalonian Parliament.
 In the private sector, he has held various responsibilities in companies like Ercross (director and executive chairman between 1988 and 1996) and Vueling, where he served as chairman between 2007 and 2013.
 He served as vice-chairman and CEO of OHL between 2013 and 2016 and director of the Airbus Group (EADS).
 He is currently vice-chairman of Alantra and BCG, among others.
 He has served as chairman of the Círculo de Economía and is presently vice-chairman of the Círculo de Empresarios (Business Society), Chairman of the Ibero-American Business Foundation and of the Forum and the Japanese-Spanish Foundation and of "CITPax", among others.

 Personal or corporate name of the director Profile

-Pilar Cavero Mestre She holds a Law degree from the Universidad Complutense de Madras well as a programme of Leadership of Services Companies from Harvard.
-He started his professional career at the Asociación de Caja de Ahorros en España and later, in 1986, he joined the sector of the Law Chambers.
-In 1990 he joined Cuatrecasas where he has since b developing his professional career before becoming partner in 1993 is currently honorary member of the Chamber, without executive du and is independent director of Merlin Properties. een .
-He
+Pilar Cavero Mestre She holds a Law degree from the Universidad C as well as a programme of Leadership of Service Harvard.
+He started his professional career at th de Ahorros en España and later, in 1986, he joir Law Chambers.
+In 1990 he joined Cuatrecasas developing his professional career before becom is currently honorary member of the Chamber, v and is independent director of Merlin Properties es Companies from e Asociación de Cajas ned the sector of the where he has since been ning partner in 1993.
+He without executive duties,

-Total number of external dire ectors 6
+Total number of external di ractors.

-Total % of the board 85.7 71 %
+Iotal number of external di ectors 6

-Observations
+Total % of the board